stefan-hoeck/idris2-streams/README.md

 in constant memory while sparse resources such as file and directory handles will be closed for us automatically along the way.

+We close this section with a simple runner for the example applications we wrote.
+You can use `pack install-app streams-docs` to install the app and decide via command-line arguments, what example to run.

+In a [separate section](HTTP.md), we learn how to use idris2-streams to write a basic HTTP server.

 ```idris
 prog : List String -> Prog Void
 prog []     = throw EINVAL